 Great Barrier Reef and Torres Strait Vessel Traffic Service (REEFVTS)

-What is a Vessel Traffic Service (VTS)?
+What is a Vessel Traffic Service?

 They may be contacted by the VTS operator if there is the risk of an incident or, in areas where traffic flow is regulated, they will be given advice on when to proceed.

 Vessel Traffic Services are recognised internationally as a navigational safety measure through the International Convention on the Safety of Life at Sea 74/78 (SOLAS).

 “A service designed to improve the safety and efficiency of vessel traffic and to protect the environment.
 The service should have the capability to interact with the traffic and to respond to traffic situations developing in the VTS area”.
 (IMO Resolution A.857 (20))